-- 4.1 The Hackney Carriage shall be a saloon, hatchback or estate car.
+- 4.1 The Hackney Carriage Vehicle shall be a saloon, hatchback or estate car.
 London type cabs or people carrier type vehicles (i.e. those vehicles which are capable of carrying more than 4 passengers) shall be fitted and adapted to enable passengers in wheelchairs to travel inside the vehicle.
-All vehicles shall be of a suitable type and design for use as a Hackney Carriage and shall at all times be maintained in a safe, clean and comfortable condition. - 4.2 The vehicle shall have an engine capacity of not less than 1250cc, and a minimum passenger seating capacity of four seats but not more than eight seats.
+All vehicles shall be of a suitable type and design for use as a Hackney Carriage and shall at all times be maintained in a safe, clean and comfortable condition.
+All new and replacement vehicles must be white with currently licensed vehicles being white by 31 December 2023. - 4.2 The vehicle shall have a minimum passenger seating capacity of four seats but not more than eight seats.
 The minimum width of the rear seat must not be less than 122cm (48 inches). - 4.3 No Hackney Carriage licensed by the Council shall be left unattended on any public road, street or at any place of public resort or entertainment. - 4.4 Wheelchair anchorage and restraints must be approved, adapted for various sized wheelchairs and have separate restraints (seat belts) for the passenger and must be securely stowed away when not in use. - 4.5 No part of the webbing/straps should be frayed. - 4.6 Ramp(s) for the loading/unloading of a wheelchair and occupant must be available at all times.
-The ramp must be capable of being stowed safely when not in use and must not obstruct exiting the vehicle. - 4.7 The passenger windows on the vehicle shall allow at least 70% light through. - 4.8 Any equipment, must be stowed away in a safe and secure position, unless it is being used during the journey. - 4.9 All lifts and strapping are required to have the manufacturers guidance available.
+The ramp must be capable of being stowed safely when not in use and must not obstruct exiting the vehicle. - 4.7 Lift(s) for the loading/unloading of a wheelchair and occupant must be available at all times.
+The lift must be capable of being stowed safely when not in use. - 4.8 The windscreen shall allow at least 75% light through while the passenger windows on the vehicle shall allow at least 70% light through.
+Factory fitted tints may be permitted. - 4.9 Any equipment, must be stowed away in a safe and secure position, unless it is being used during the journey. - 4.10 All lifts and strapping are required to have the manufacturer's guidance available.

-5.0 INTERIOR PLATE AND TARIFFS
+5.0 INTERIOR PLATE AND TABLE OF FARES

-- 5.1 The proprietor and driver of any Hackney Carriage Vehicle shall display or cause to be displayed within the vehicle any internal plate and Tariff of Fares provided and issued by the Council in such a position that it is visible at all times to persons conveyed therein. - 5.2 A copy of the Council byelaws relating to Hackney Carriages shall be carried on the vehicle and be made available for inspection by any passenger or authorised officer of the Council.
+5.1 The proprietor and driver of any Hackney Carriage Vehicle shall display or cause to be displayed within the vehicle any internal plate and Table of Fares provided and issued by the Council in such a position either in the front window or on the dashboard; and in the rear nearside passenger window, so that it is visible at all times to persons conveyed therein.